Tutorials and Events

-This tutorial will provide tips for using Illustrator to design a poster or logo design, as well as preparing graphics from photos.
-This will be helpful for your 3-ideas poster execution.
+This tutorial by Douglas Sanchez will provide tips for using Illustrator to design a poster or logo design, as well as preparing graphics from photos.
+This will be very helpful for your 3-ideas poster execution.
 You can download a trial version from the Adobe website.
 The full Adobe creative cloud is also installed on the 2.009 computers in the Pappalardo lab.